Natural Gas Flow Meter Types

 3. Differential Pressure Meters

 Differential pressure flow meters calculate flow by measuring pressure drop over an obstruction inserted in the flow path.
-Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tube.
+Common types of flow elements are orifice plates, flow nozzles, venturi tubes, and averaging pitot tubes.

 The orifice plate is a differential pressure meter frequently used for natural gas measurement.
 It measures volumetric flow, not mass flow.
 This meter’s limitations include reduced low flow sensitivity, limited turndown, and a pressure drop, impacting operating costs.
 Additionally, since it’s a volumetric flow meter, it requires the correction of temperature and pressure to achieve mass flow.